 Structure and accessibility of the procedure

-A single permit significantly simplifies the process of legalising the employment of foreigners by combining previously separate documents – a residence permit and a work permit.
-This “all in one place” approach reduces the time and effort required to draw up the necessary documents.
+One permit significantly simplifies the legalization process by putting together documents that used to be issued separately: a residence permit and a work permit.
+The approach of having everything in one place reduces the time and effort needed to draw up the necessary documents.

-Applications for the issuance or renewal of a single permit are accepted in administrative units.
-The Act on the Employment, Self-Employment and Work of Foreigners establishes specific criteria and conditions that applicants must fulfil.
+Administrative entities consider the issuance or renewal of a permit only in application.
+The said concrete criteria and conditions for applicants are contained in the Act on the Employment, Self-Employment and Work of Foreigners.

 Application process

-The application can be submitted through the competent administrative unit or through diplomatic and consular missions of the Republic of Slovenia abroad.
+The application may be filed through the competent administrative unit or through diplomatic and consular missions of the Republic of Slovenia abroad.
 The administrative unit, in accordance with the law, initiates the procedure for obtaining approval from the Employment Service, which is a prerequisite for issuing or extending the single permit.

 Do I need a visa to work in Slovenia?

-With the globalisation of the labour market and increasing mobility of the workforce, many professionals are faced with the question of legal employment abroad.
-The Republic of Slovenia, as a member of the European Union, presents significant career opportunities for foreign workers.
-However, before starting labour activity in Slovenia, it is necessary to make sure that you comply with the country’s migration and visa requirements.
+Globalization of the labour market and increased workforce mobility raise for many professionals the issue of seeking legal employment abroad.
+The Republic of Slovenia, a member of the European Union, can boast very good opportunities in various career fields for foreign nationals.
+However, prior to starting any kind of labour activity within the territory of the Republic of Slovenia, one should be sure whether he or she meets the migration and visa requirements of the current legislation in force.

-Preparing for employment in Slovenia requires careful planning and attention to detail.
-Compliance with migration legislation not only facilitates the integration process in the new place, but also helps to establish long-term professional ties.
-It is important to bear in mind that procedures and requirements may change, so it is advisable to regularly consult up-to-date sources or migration specialists.
+Preparation for employment in Slovenia should be performed tediously.
+Compliance with migration legislation facilitates not only the integration process in a new place but also the establishment of professional ties for a long period.
+It is very important to remember that procedures and requirements might change; therefore, periodic consultations of updated sources or migration specialists are recommended.

 Types of Slovenia work permits

-The EU Blue Card is a residence and work permit in the European Union designed to attract highly qualified professionals from non-EU countries.
-In Slovenia, this document offers great opportunities for talented foreign workers who wish to contribute to the country’s economy and gain access to the European labour market.
+The EU Blue Card is a residence and work permit for the European Union, aimed at drawing highly qualified professionals from third countries.
+In Slovenia, this document represents great opportunities for talented foreign workers who want to take part in the economic development of the country and gain access to the European labour market.

-• Higher education: possession of a higher education diploma obtained after at least three years of study at a university or other accredited educational institution.
+Higher education: holding a higher education diploma obtained after at least three years of study in a university or other accredited educational institution.

-• Labour contract: having a signed contract with an employer in Slovenia for at least one year.
+Labor contract: the candidate already must have a signed contract with an employer in Slovenia for at least one year.

-• Income: the candidate’s salary must be at least 1.5 times the average annual salary in Slovenia.
+Income: The candidate’s salary has to be at least 1.5 higher than the average annual salary in Slovenia.

 Application process